 Ferrara Emilia Romagna And San Marino, Italy Travel Guide

 Ferrara relies on a bus network for public transportation; it has no metro or tram system.
 The main public transport is its bus network, operated by TPER (Trasporto Passeggeri Emilia-Romagna).
-Buses serve the city center, connect it to residential areas, and provide routes to the train station and outskirts.
+Public buses provide service to the city center, connect it to residential areas, and provide courses to the train station and outskirts.

 Use Google Maps or Moovit for real-time bus schedules and route planning.